Account and Team Settings

 Multi-Factor Authentication (MFA)

-To reduce the chances of unauthorized access to the Redis Cloud Admin Console, each user can enable MFA to require an authentication code at login.
-The account owner can also enable MFA enforcement for all users in the account so that users cannot log in without MFA.
+To reduce the chances of unauthorized access to the Redis Enterprise Cloud admin console, each user can enable MFA to require an authentication code at login.
+The account owner can also enable MFA enforcement for all users in the account to block users from logging in without MFA.

 Using MFA for a user account

 Each user can enable and configure MFA for their user account.
-The default MFA configuration sends an authentication code by text message that you must enter when you log in.
+The default MFA configuration sends an authentication code by text message to enter when you log in.

 To configure MFA for your user account: